In This Article:

 A time to be with loved ones

-Caring for someone who is seriously ill or in the last stages of life can take a lot of time, energy and effort.
-For some people it can take over their lives, especially if there is no respite from the round-the-clock work of looking after them – practical tasks such as managing their personal care (washing, grooming, dressing, toileting), administering medication, preparing food and drink, and helping to move, turn and lift them.
+Caring for someone who is in the last stages of life can take a lot of time, energy and effort.
+For some people it can take over their lives, especially if there is no respite from the round-the-clock work of caregiving – practical tasks such as managing their personal care (washing, grooming, dressing, toileting), administering medication, preparing food and drink, and helping to move, turn and lift them.

 Many people say they want to do fewer chores and more hand-holding, but often they don’t know how.
 A good start is to find others to help you care for the person, as well as assist with other aspects of your life (grocery shopping, house cleaning, appointments and pick-ups).
 This could mean asking your family for support, delegating jobs to friends and neighbours, or utilising health and community services such as palliative care, community nursing and in-home hospice care.
 We have a useful model called the Circle of Care that might help you manage this.